mozilla/privacy-triage/README.md

 where YYYY-MM-DD is the date from `duty-start-dates` you want to remove.
 The triager at that date will be removed and all following triagers after the date will be shifted one week earlier.

 Run `npm run help` for the full list of commands.

+## Based on

+This tool is based on [Necko Triage List](https://github.com/mozilla-necko/triage-list).